warr-dev/printer-vendo/README.md

 **Requirements**
 - linux environment (host network runs on linux docker environment only)
-- docker & docker compose (will run at host, please free the ports 9000, 8001)
+- docker & docker compose (will run at host, please free the ports 9000, 8001 on host machine)

 **Running**